-Tom is a first year student at Princeton’s School of Public and International Affairs.
+Tom is a PhD student at Princeton’s School of Public and International Affairs.
 He is advised by Professor Michael Oppenheimer, and is studying towards a PhD in Science, Technology, and Environmental Policy.

-Before coming to Princeton, Tom worked at the Climate Impact Lab, a team of interdisciplinary researchers that aim to quantify and project the impacts of climate change across the world.
+Before coming to Princeton, Tom was a pre-doctoral fellow at the Climate Impact Lab at the University of Chicago, a team of interdisciplinary researchers that aim to quantify and project the impacts of climate change.
 He also spent two years working in the UK government's energy regulator as an analyst and economist.

 Tom has an undergraduate degree in Economics and Philosophy from the London School of Economics, and a masters in Economic Research from the University of Cambridge.